gritzko/swarm-ron-docs/matrix.md

 * C at 1, 4 and 5.

 Peers are connected in a chain A-B-C.
-Op propagation causality diagram is like this:
+The following causality diagram reflects both op propagation and cryptographic entanglement of those noops:

     A -1-2---4---
           \ /